By Tim Lambert

 Montacute House was built in 1601 for the Phelips family, Lords of the Manor.
 In 1760 the Montacutes built a folly tower on the hill.
 The Kings Arms dates from the 17th century.
 The Phelips Arms dates from the 18th century.

-Today Montacute is known for its TV and radio museum, which opened in 1991.
+Today Montacute is known for its TV, radio, and toy museum, which opened in 1991.
 Today the population of Montacute is about 700.